 Download and activate dotConnect for SugarCRM

 You can start using dotConnect for SugarCRM immediately with a 30-day free trial.
-Choose one of the installation options.
+Choose one of the following options:

 using System;